emalyvatne/OSU_ATH_PES_References-3.5.2025/README.md

 ---

+## 📝 GENERAL REFERENCES

+Driller, M., & Leabeater, A. (2023).
+Fundamentals or Icing on Top of the Cake?
+A Narrative Review of Recovery Strategies and Devices for Athletes.
+Sports, 11(11), Article 11. https://doi.org/10.3390/sports11110213

 ## 😴 MASTERING YOUR SLEEP

 1. Silva, A. C., Silva, A., Edwards, B. J., Tod, D., Souza Amaral, A., de Alcântara Borba, D., Grade, I., & Túlio de Mello, M. (2021).
 Sleep extension in athletes: What we know so far – A systematic review.
 Sleep Medicine, 77, 128–135.https://doi.org/10.1016/j.sleep.2020.11.028